 D. PROGRAMS COMMITTEE

 This committee shall address the needs of the culturally diverse graduate student population on campus.
-It shall be chaired by the Vice President of Administration and Programs.
+It shall be chaired by the Vice President for Programs and Operations.
 The Programs Committee will make recommendations to the Senate on Association policies and objectives in the programming area.
 This committee will also coordinate the Senior Week Program on behalf of the Association as well as programs that bring together the graduate student community as a whole.
 The Programs Committee will work with the Academic Affairs Committee for the Provost’s Forum and the Student Affairs/Services Committee for the President’s Forum.

 This committee shall work to recruit active members and increase member participation in Association activities.
 This committee shall be responsible for nominations and elections for both the Senate and the Executive Board.
 It shall make recommendations to the Executive Board prior to the election process regarding Executive Board positions.
-It shall be chaired by the Vice President for Public/Media Relations and Membership.
+It shall be chaired by the Vice President for Marketing and Outreach.

 ARTICLE III – NOMINATIONS AND ELECTIONS

 - Any Executive Board candidate must be a full-time or part-time graduate student in good standing with the institution, and must reside within a 100 miles of the Association Office, during their term of office.

 - Nominations for the Executive Board for the following year will be announced at the February Senate Meeting.
 The Nomination period will be no less than 3 weeks and no greater than 6 weeks.
 Typically, Elections will be held at the next Senate Meeting (March), and be conducted by Executive Board.

 - Special elections may become necessary should an Executive Board member resign, be impeached, or deemed by vote of the Executive Board to have abandoned their office under Article VI, Section B of the Constitution.
 An election will be called following the Constitutional guidelines for nominations and elections in conjunction with the stipulations concerning Senate meetings.